All Practice Exams

 6A commissioning provider is developing a fee proposal.
 Which factor is most relevant to estimating effort?

-A.The number and complexity of commissioned systems and required site visits, reviews, tests, meetings, and reports
+A.Commissioned-system complexity and the required reviews, visits, tests, meetings, and reports

 Explanation: Commissioning effort is driven by scope, complexity, phase involvement, documentation load, testing intensity, meetings, travel, reporting, and resolution follow-up.
 A good estimate connects effort to defined activities and deliverables.